The wild times of Carnival are here again

 (CNN) — Ash Wednesday is just days away (Wednesday, March 6).
-You know what that means.
+So you know what that means.

 It's Carnival time around the world as people, most particularly folks in areas with strong Roman Catholic traditions, get their party on before the more solemn, introspective days of Lent commence.